Family of John Bryant, Sr.

 In 1764, Buckingham Co. officials compiled a tax list of male residents.
 Only the first part of the alphabetized list has survived.
 John Bryant was not listed.
 "Murray" was in the missing part of the record.
 On March 28, 1764, Richard filed a survey for 380 acres on branches of George's Creek--the James River tributary closest to Snowden.
 The survey noted that his neighbor was Col. Jefferson, deceased.
 A year later, Richard purchased another 183 acres on the north side of Little George's Creek.
 Richard lived on this property, and at some point, added another 60 acres including a mill.

-Eight years later Richard Murray was dead, predeceased by his his wife.
+Eight years later Richard Murray was dead.
 His will--recorded on 13 April 1772--conveyed "two negroes" to John Bryant, Sr and wife.
 The property on George's Creek went to his son Anthony.
 He also made other bequests.
 His residual estate was divided equally among his children.The Revolutionary War broke out in 1776, when John Sr. was at least 44 years old.
 In Virginia, all men 16-50 were required to serve in their county militia.
 Almost none of the county militia records have survived.
 During the war, the fortunes of Scottsville rose again, when it became an important port for shipping tobacco and other supplies downstream to Richmond.
 John Sr. probably supplied the army with cattle, beef, or grain.
 His son Anthony appears to have guarded prisoners of war at the Albemarle Barracks in 1779.
 John Jr. was drafted in the final year of the war.
 Austin and John Sr. probably served in other military capacities, beyond the county militia, but so far they have fallen through the large gaps in surviving records.
 Without a doubt, family members were lost in battle, and life was one of great hardship.

 Due to the war, tithable lists were not kept from 1774 to